asciamanna/asciamanna.github.io/_posts/2016-04-24-follow-consistent-test-patterns.md

 The first thing you will likely notice is that the SetUp method for the test fixture only contains the creation of two objects:

-* The dependency for the object under test, a stub of the IAccountDataFacade using the popular [Moq framework](https://github.com/moq/moq4).
+* The dependency for the object under test, a stub of the IAccountDataAccess using the popular [Moq framework](https://github.com/moq/moq4).
 * The object under test, AccountRepository which is named subject.

 ### The Test Case